How to Build Confidence When You Feel Behind in Life

 Doing one thing that moves you forward today

-If comparison makes you feel further behind, read How Do I Stop Comparing Myself to Everyone Else after this.
+If comparison keeps making you feel further behind, How Do I Stop Comparing Myself to Everyone Else explains why your brain keeps defaulting to this trap.

-The more times you show up, the more familiar the experience becomes.
-The more familiar it becomes, the less fear controls you.
+The more times you show up, the less intimidating the experience becomes.
+Familiarity replaces fear.

 Zach’s preparation routine before playing Novak was not about superstition.
 It was repetition.

 “I woke up around six or six thirty.
-I got breakfast with my coach and then we went over to the site.
-I started my warm up, practiced on Ashe, ate again, warmed up in the gym, and then went on at 11:30.”
+I got breakfast with my coach, went to the site, practiced, ate again, warmed up in the gym, and then went on.”

 Confidence grows through: